Date: Thursday 14 September 2017

 Back for its second year, It's The Consumer, Stupid! is a must attend event for anyone interested in delivering better financial solutions to their customers.

-On the day we'll have live tech demos, special features on AI, consumer ratings, media and lively panel discussions.
+On the day we'll have live tech demos, consumer thoughts in video, consumer ratings, media, insights on Boring Money’s research and lively panel discussions.
 The day will feel fast-paced and be fact-packed!

 This day will balance the delivery of practical learnings with longer-term challenges and ideas.
 On the one hand the industry continues to struggle to engage and the ways in which we create content, websites, apps, campaigns and other customer-facing materials needs to evolve and improve.
 There is a regulatory requirement to 'know your customer' which is hard in an intermediated environment - the day will be full of the latest consumer research, insights and feedback on the newest products, sites and services.
 This conference also aims to provoke and to throw out challenges as well as provide some potential answers on the latest topics including AI and advice, Robo 'Mark Two', doing well in the social world of 'likes', engaging the unengageable and just what exactly our customers expect from us.